Random | Best Random Tools

 Additionally, soldiers from influential families were often promoted faster, and older men ordered the younger soldiers to take the most dangerous positions on the front lines.

-• Signing Up Was A Battle In Itself on Random Things About What It Was Like To Be On The Front Lines Of An Ancient Roman Battle
+• Being A Soldier Was Still Better Than Most Other Jobs on Random Things About What It Was Like To Be On The Front Lines Of An Ancient Roman Battle

-• Treating The Enemy Cruelly Was Expected on Random Things About What It Was Like To Be On The Front Lines Of An Ancient Roman Battle
+• Small Mistakes Got You Beaten, Big Mistakes Got You Killed on Random Things About What It Was Like To Be On The Front Lines Of An Ancient Roman Battle

 New Random Displays Display All By Ranking